ietf-rats-wg/eat/draft-ietf-rats-eat.md

 2-- Registration:
 : Entities that are registering for a new service may be expected to provide an attestation as part of the registration process.
-This intended-use setting indicates that the attestation is not intended for any use but registration.
+This "intuse" setting indicates that the attestation is not intended for any use but registration.

 3 -- Provisioning: